kudulab/docker-golang-dojo/README.md

     some_go_file_test.go
   package2/
     another_go_file.go
-  Idefile
+  Dojofile
   ```
   You have to:
-   * set IDE_WORK_INNER in Idefile to something under `/ide/work/src`,
+   * set `DOJO_WORK_INNER` in Dojofile to something under `/dojo/work/src`,
-    e.g. `/ide/work/src/github.com/user/hello`.
+    e.g. `/dojo/work/src/github.com/user/hello`.
-   * use IDE >= 0.9.0.
-Since then, the ide_work variable inside a container is
-    the directory mounted as docker volume.

 ----

-Whichever option you choose, the directories `/ide/work/bin/` and `/ide/work/pkg/` will be provided.
+Whichever option you choose, the directories `/dojo/work/bin/` and `/dojo/work/pkg/` will be provided.
 In result, the compiled files `*.a` are available on docker host too.

 ### Configuration